Skip to content

 A typical session structure:

-• 12-15 minutes: lift one (squat or hinge), 4-5 sets at working weight.
+• 12-15 minutes: pattern one (split squat or hinge), 4-5 sets per side at working load.

-• 8-10 minutes: lift two (the other of squat/hinge), 3-4 sets.
+• 8-10 minutes: pattern two (the other of split squat/hinge), 3-4 sets.

-• 8-10 minutes: lift three (single-leg), 3 sets per side.
+• 8-10 minutes: pattern three (secondary single-leg), 3 sets per side.

-• 6-8 minutes: lift four (upper body), 3 sets.
+• 6-8 minutes: pattern four (upper body) plus core, 3 sets.

 • Total: 42-52 minutes including warm-up.